Supermarket Chain Workers Get Their Beloved CEO Back

 JAMIE CUNNEEN: Mr. Demoulas, ATD, is the heart and soul of Market Basket.
 Everything that this place is built upon, it's him.

 NICKISCH: That's Jamie Cunneen, a manager at one of the company's 71 supermarkets.
 Members of the Demoulas family have feuded over control of the company for decades.
 ATD's boardroom rival and cousin fired him.
 Workers were afraid that side of the family cared more about profit than people.

 Now with their victory, meat manager Bob Dietz says workers will quickly get food back on the shelves.

-ALEXANDER DIETZ: We can gear this place back up and do what we've always done.
+BOB DIETZ: We can gear this place back up and do what we've always done.
 And nothing's going to change; we're just going to move forward.

 NICKISCH: Maybe - it's not clear yet how much the standoff has damaged the company in lost sales and customers.
 But it is clear that workers have done something remarkable - they walked off their jobs so that their CEO could walk back into his.

 For NPR News, I'm Curt Nickisch in Boston.